jfalkner/github_project_management/README.md

 Github Project Management (:octocat: :snake: :tada:)
 ===

 If you work with engineering teams that rely on GitHub and you have to help do project management, these tools are likely helpful.
-You'll find here a tool that makes weekly summaries of active GitHub issues and a way to export the full list of current GitHub projects based on labels.
+You'll find here a tool that makes weekly summaries of active GitHub issues and a way to export the full list of current GitHub projects based on labels.ma

 - [Why make this project?](#why-make-this-project)
 - [Don't you know about XYZ and that it does all this and more?](#dont-you-know-about-xyz-and-that-it-does-all-this-and-more)